flatiron/blacksmith/topics/what-are-event-emitters/article.md

 What are Event Emitters?

-In node.js an event is simply can be described as a string with a corresponding callback.
+In node.js an event can be described simply as a string with a corresponding callback.
 An event can be "emitted" (or in other words, the corresponding callback be called) multiple times or you can choose to only listen for the first time it is emitted.
 So a simple example ran on the node REPL <link>:

     var example_emitter = new (require('events').EventEmitter);
     example_emitter.on("test", function () { console.log("test"); });